minicreative/tomasroy.com/reading.md

 layout: reading
 ---

-The books I'm reading and the passages that inspire me or stick out to me as relevant.
+The books I'm reading (and some passages that inspire me or stick out to me as relevant)